Deploy llama-2 on AWS

 Note: The specified region is used here because the subsequent steps involve using an AMI from that region.
 If you want to use a different region, you can export the AMI to your region or refer to the following sections on how to build the llama-2 image from scratch.

-3. Click the Add Connector button and select the aws connector created in the previous step.
+Add Connectorbutton and select theawsconnector created in the previous step. - Click

 Create the llama-2 Service

-1. In the Environments tab, click on the name of the dev environment to enter its view.
+Environmentstab, click on the name of thedevenvironment to enter its view. - Click the

 Note: The default service configuration assumes your AWS account has a default VPC in the corresponding region.
 If you don't have a default VPC, create a new VPC, associate a subnet and a security group with it in the AWS VPC console.
 The security group needs to open port 7860 TCP (for accessing the llama-2 web UI).
 You can set your VPC name and security group name in the service configuration.